torvalds/linux/Documentation/admin-guide/mm/memory-hotplug.rst

 On x86_64/ia64 platform, memory hotplug by ACPI is supported.

 In general, the firmware (ACPI) which supports memory hotplug defines memory class object of _HID "PNP0C80".
-When a notify is asserted to PNP0C80, Linux's ACPI handler does hot-add memory to the system and calls a hotplug udev script.
+When a yestify is asserted to PNP0C80, Linux's ACPI handler does hot-add memory to the system and calls a hotplug udev script.
 This will be done automatically.

-But scripts for memory hotplug are not contained in generic udev package(now).
+But scripts for memory hotplug are yest contained in generic udev package(yesw).
 You may have to write it by yourself or online/offline memory by hand.
 Please see :ref:`memory_hotplug_how_to_online_memory` and :ref:`memory_hotplug_how_to_offline_memory`.

-If firmware supports NUMA-node hotplug, and defines an object _HID "ACPI0004", "PNP0A05", or "PNP0A06", notification is asserted to it, and ACPI handler calls hotplug code for all of objects which are defined in it.
+If firmware supports NUMA-yesde hotplug, and defines an object _HID "ACPI0004", "PNP0A05", or "PNP0A06", yestification is asserted to it, and ACPI handler calls hotplug code for all of objects which are defined in it.
 If memory device is found, memory hotplug code will be called.

 Notify memory hot-add event by hand
 -----------------------------------

-On some architectures, the firmware may not notify the kernel of a memory hotplug event.
-Therefore, the memory "probe" interface is supported to explicitly notify the kernel.
-This interface depends on CONFIG_ARCH_MEMORY_PROBE and can be configured on powerpc, sh, and x86 if hotplug is supported, although for x86 this should be handled by ACPI notification.
+On some architectures, the firmware may yest yestify the kernel of a memory hotplug event.
+Therefore, the memory "probe" interface is supported to explicitly yestify the kernel.
+This interface depends on CONFIG_ARCH_MEMORY_PROBE and can be configured on powerpc, sh, and x86 if hotplug is supported, although for x86 this should be handled by ACPI yestification.

 Probe interface is located at::